Understanding Medicare & Medicaid

 - You need skilled care such as physical therapy or skilled nursing services.

 If you meet ALL of these conditions, Medicare will pay 100% of your costs for the first 20 days.
-For days 21-100, you pay your own expenses up to $140 a day and Medicare pays any balance.
+For days 21-100, you pay your own expenses up to $176 per day and Medicare pays any balance.
 After 100 days, you are fully responsible for the entire cost of your care for each day you remain in a skilled nursing facility.2

 Medicaid: The Facts

 Medicaid pays for certain health services and nursing home care for people with low incomes and limited assets.
 Eligibility is usually based on income and personal financial resources.
 So, to qualify for Medicaid you may have to spend down your assets.
 It's important to know that Medicaid benefits may vary by state.
-To find out the eligibility requirements in your state, visit this website.
+To find out the eligibility requirements in your state, visit this websiteto find out the eligibility requirements in your state opens in new window.